jack-white1/pulscan/README.md

 # PULSCAN

-A PRESTO-compatible implementation of the boxcar acceleration search (in development) for detecting the signatures of binary pulsars in PRESTO .fft files.
+A PRESTO-compatible implementation of the (fast + approximate) boxcar acceleration search (in development) for detecting the signatures of binary pulsars in PRESTO .fft files.

 **EXPECT LOWER SENSITIVITY THAN PRESTO'S ACCEL_SEARCH**